uwescience/DSSG2024_transit_equity/networks.md

     <iframe id="adultMap2" src="https://uwescience.github.io/DSSG2024_transit_equity/assets/img/adult_no_downtown_network.html" style="width: 48%; height: 600px; border: none;" onload="centerMap('adultMap2')"></iframe>
 </div>

-Senior card trips in April 2023 (n=12693) compared to adult card trips (n=XXXX).
-In total, the senior card network included 323 unique trips, compared to XXX in the adult network.
+Senior card trips in April 2023 (n=12693) compared to adult card trips (n=1014755).
+In total, the senior card network included 323 unique trips, compared to 9358 in the adult network.
 The senior card network shows strikingly different patterns in trip frequency than the adult card network, that is less geographically-structured.
 The most frequent trips in the senior card network are more evenly distributed across the geographical area, whereas the most frequent trips in the adult card network are more centrally located.

 #### Disability card trip network  vs. Adult card trip network